Tag: Authoritarianism

 The Swamp Ascendant: A Republic on the Verge

-Have you ever stood at the edge of a swamp?
+← Back to Democratic Backsliding & Authoritarian Drift Have you ever stood at the edge of a swamp?
 It’s a place that breathes decay.
 The air is thick and sour, clinging to your skin.
 The water doesn’t ripple.
 It oozes.
 Beneath its surface, things writhe and feed, unseen but felt.
-The smell is ancient, like something that’s been rotting for centuries.
-The creatures…
+The smell is ancient, like…